LinguistAgent Technical Report: A Reflective Multi-Model Platform for Automated Linguistic Annotation: Abstract

 \section{Abstract}

-Data annotation remains a significant bottleneck in the Humanities and Social Sciences, particularly for complex semantic tasks such as metaphor identification.
+Data annotation remains a significant bottleneck in the field of humanities and social sciences, particularly for complex linguistic tasks such as metaphor identification.
 While Large Language Models (LLMs) show promise, a significant gap remains between the theoretical capability of LLMs and their practical utility for researchers.
 This paper introduces \textbf{LinguistAgent}, an integrated, user-friendly platform that leverages a reflective multi-model architecture to automate linguistic annotation.
-The system implements a dual-agent workflow, comprising an \textit{Annotator} and a \textit{Reviewer}, to simulate a professional peer-review process.
-LinguistAgent supports comparative experiments across three paradigms: Prompt Engineering (Zero/Few-shot), Retrieval-Augmented Generation, and Fine-tuning.
-We demonstrate LinguistAgent's efficacy using the task of metaphor identification as an example, providing real-time token-level evaluation (Precision, Recall, and $F_1$ score) against human gold standards.
+The platform comprises an \textit{Annotator} and an optional \textit{Reviewer} to simulate a peer-review process.
+This platform supports comparative experiments across three main paradigms: Prompt Engineering (Zero-shot/Few-shot/Chain-of-thought), Retrieval-Augmented Generation, and Fine-tuning.
+We demonstrate LinguistAgent's efficacy by replicating the task of metaphor identification from a published study, which provides real-time token-level evaluation ($F_1$ and Cohen's kappa) against human gold standards.
 The application and codes are released on \url{https://github.com/Bingru-Li/LinguistAgent}.